 A smart thermostat can help you conveniently save on energy by letting you program your home’s temperature based on your schedule.
 Turning the heat one or two degrees lower can make all the difference.
 That’s especially true when you’re asleep, have guests over or use the stove or oven.

 The Nest, ecobee, Emerson Sensi and Honeywell Lyric are all great smart thermostat options.

 Check with your utility company to see whether it has a demand response program, such as Austin Energy’s Power Partner or TXU iThermostat.
 These programs incentivize you for helping them balance electricity loads during peak demand periods.

 Ensure your HVAC unit performs at peak efficiency to avoid overpaying for energy.
 You can even sign up for ongoing preventive services (like ABC Home & Commercial Services’ Proactive Maintenance program) so your HVAC upkeep remains stress-free.

 And although central heating lacks ambience, it’s more efficient than a fireplace.
 Unfortunately, cold air can enter your home via the flue.

 Hot Water Heater

 Older hot water heaters typically require more energy to run.
 Consider replacing your hot water heater with a newer model or insulating it with a heater blanket or wrap.

 Also consider turning your water heater down about 10 degrees if you host parties or welcome overnight guests.
 It’ll reduce your energy costs by 3% to 5%.

 Landscaping for Shade

 Here’s another way to reduce your air conditioner’s load during hot summers while keeping your house warmer in the winter.
 Plant both south- and west-facing deciduous trees and shrubs to block sunlight.

-Solar panels are a great way to reduce your energy bill and increase the value of your home.
+Solar panels are a great way to reduce your energy bill and increase the price of your home.
 In addition to caring for the environment, solar power is another way to use technology and protect your finances from any future rise in energy costs.
 Solar energy savings span your home’s electrical needs!

 [Related: Guide to Solar Panels]

 The cost of water is lower than that of electricity, but you still pay for your monthly usage.